mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

       Constructive Idea :
         Non-negative vectors can't be subtracted/etc like regular ones So the A-is-to-B as X-is-to-? test (which requires 'algebra') needs to be re-considered

+      Also :
+        Shouldn't the embedding be created from the word vectors with weighting?
+        At the moment, 'low ranked' words are just 'lighter' (though seem to require same number of dictionary vectors, which is strange)

   A Generative Word Embedding Model and its Low Rank Positive Semidefinite Solution